 Common Mistakes to Avoid

-- Cooking Too Many at Once: Overcrowding the air fryer can lead to uneven cooking.
-Cook in smaller batches for optimal results.
+- Cooking Too Many at Once: Overcrowding leads to uneven cooking.
+Small batches work best.

 FAQs